hanling3/recipe-book/documents/discovery-and-planning.md

 - User 5: The user was a female graduate student currently living in North side of campus.
 We learned that she is very confident at his cooking and she cooks everyday.
 She does not have a budget for grocery.
 She eats 2 meals a day, and it usually takes her 5 minuts to decide the recipe and 30-40 minutes to prepare a meal.
 Most of the time she creates her own recipes, and sometimes she will search recipes on YouTube or Xiaohongshu.
 She cooks because she wants to eat Asian food and cooking is much cheaper than dining out.

-- User 6: The user was a female graduate student currently libing in Collegetown Terrace.
+- User 6: The user was a female graduate student currently living in Collegetown Terrace.
 We learned that she started cooking since middle school, and she cooks almost everyday.
 She is very condifent about cooking.
-It takes her 20-30 minuts to prepare a meal, and she searches recipes on Xiachufang.
+It takes her 20-30 minutes to prepare a meal, and she searches recipes on Xiachufang.
 She does not have a budget on grocery and dining out.
 She likes to cook because she can decide what to eat.

 ## Affinity Diagramming